coderoad/coderoad-vscode/docs/docs/create-a-practice-tutorial.md

 That stands for "Lesson 1 Step 1 Solution", and it's the solution to the test.

 - Take a quick look at the commit history with `git log`.
 You can see the messages there, they align with the titles you put in the markdown and there's one commit for the test (`1.1`) and an optional commit for the solution (`1.1S`)
-- Push your changes to github with `git push origin v0.1.0`
+- Push your changes to GitHub with `git push origin v0.1.0`

 ### Create the YAML file

-- Go back your your master branch with `git checkout master` You can think of these two branches like separate repositories, the branches will never merge and the files will always be different, even if some look the same.
+- Go back to your master branch with `git checkout master` You can think of these two branches like separate repositories, the branches will never merge and the files will always be different, even if some look the same.
 - Create a new file named `coderoad.yaml` and add this to it: